 It goes back to 1974, when Coloradans passed the so-called Poundstone Amendment.

-David Broadwell, special counsel for Denver’s City Attorney’s Office, said the amendment made it “virtually impossible” for the city annex territory since any annexation would require a vote of the entire country from which the property was being detached.
+David Broadwell, special counsel for Denver’s City Attorney’s Office, said the amendment made it “virtually impossible” for the city annex territory since any annexation would require a vote of the entire county from which the property was being detached.
 Another law passed the same year required any annexation to Denver to be approved by a body called the Boundary Control Commission, comprised of representatives of all of the counties surrounding Denver.

 Denver in 5 min.